-Large amount of cases suggest that \textbf{CER-Hypo} and \textbf{CER-Label} has strong positive correlations, sentence with lower CER-Hypo tends to have lower CER-Label.
+A large amount of cases suggest that \textbf{CER-Hypo} and \textbf{CER-Label} have strong positive correlations, sentences with lower CER-Hypo tend to have lower CER-Label.
 Our \textit{LM Filter} uses CER-Hypo as a threshold (eg.10\%) to filter out high CER-Label data.
 We also observe that unsupervised data with similar domain to supervised data are more likely to have lower CER-Hypo values.
 For unsupervised data from Youtube, similar topics in ``readings"and ``news" tend to have lower CER-Hypo and non-target domain such as ``drama" and ``variety" are more likely to be removed by the \textit{LM Filter}.

-We also propose a speaking rate filter for WenetSpeech dataset, which is the hypothesis length divide by audio time.
-The music and song audios that are comm elements of drama and variety shows can be effectively removed by this filter.
+We also propose a speaking rate filter for WenetSpeech dataset, which is the hypothesis length divided by audio time.
+The music and song audios that are common elements of drama and variety shows can be effectively removed by this filter.

 \end{CJK*}